chipsalliance/firrtl-spec/spec.md

 ```

 In a connection to the `a`{.firrtl} port, the data carried by the `word`{.firrtl} and `valid`{.firrtl} sub-fields will flow out of the module, while data carried by the `ready`{.firrtl} sub-field will flow into the module.
-More details about how the bundle field orientation affects connections are explained in [@sec:connects].
+More details about how the bundle field orientation affects connections are explained in [@sec:connections].

 As in the case of vector types, a bundle field may be declared with any type, including other aggregate types.